cosmos/sdk-tutorials/voter/index.md

 </script>
 ```

-By now you should be able to see the same UI that you saw in the first screenshot.
+By now you should be able to see the same front-end app UI that you saw in the first screenshot.
 Try creating polls and casting votes.
 You might notice that it's possible to cast multiple votes for one poll.
-This is not what you want, so you can fix that behaviour.
+This activity is not what you want, so you can fix that behavior.

 ## Access the API